nvpinkham/GO_cluster/README.md

 GO_cluster stands out for its ability to identify overlapping GO terms across multiple GO analyses, wether they are different species or treatment conditions.
 Additionally, it can determine representative GO terms for shared clusters, providing valuable insights into functional similarities.

+Corrylation between GO term dissimilarity between species can be assessed.
+Average shared GO term dissimilarity between species is used for multispecies clustering.
+The GO term selected to represent a GO cluster is the term with the largest average propotion of genes change between GO analyses.

 ## Go cluster binning:
 ![Ec_Pa__Dendrogram_MF_2025-02-19](https://github.com/user-attachments/assets/b6510d71-af9f-49d5-877f-e3b2ac9d4716)